Marriott Bonvoy Brilliant vs. Hilton Honors Aspire- Battle of Premium Hotel Credit Cards

 Both credit cards give you some sort of free night certificate by simply having the cards, but they’re executed differently.
 Free night certificates are one the most sought-after benefits on hotel credit cards as they alone can offset the annual fees if used correctly.

 Marriott Bonvoy Brilliant will give you a free night certificate worth up to 85,000 Marriott points that can be topped off with 15,000 points.
-As Marriott’s award chart will go away by the end of March 2022, most hotels will still maintain the original range of the soon former award chart.
+Marriott still assign categories to their hotels even after their award chart is gone, and it will be easier to figure out how to use 85k FNC’s effectively.

 - With the Marriott Bonvoy Brilliant’s FNC, you may redeem it on the former Category 8 hotels that aren’t affected by the 20,000 points increase in redemption as long as the redemption requirement doesn’t go above 100,000 points, at least for the remainder of 2022 and late 2023.